silvioar/data-development-project/README.md

 # Crypto data in Power BI dashboard which updates every hour

 The project have a python script which creates a table with some crypto data.
-This script is hosted in a EC2 AWS Instance that runs every hour at minute 20.
+This script is hosted in an EC2 AWS Instance that runs every hour at minute 20.
 The table created with the python script goes to a database (MySQL) automatically and then this SQL table goes to a Power BI dashboard.
 So, the Power BI Dashboard updates every hour with some crypto data.

 ![image](https://user-images.githubusercontent.com/71708004/141308527-feb64805-15bc-4dfc-a26b-09f16855bcfd.png)